UPSC Exam > UPSC Notes > Geography for UPSC CSE > Agriculture- 2

 • Both these practices are used for maintaining soil fertility.
 Continuous cropping drains away soil nutrients; fallowing is evolved to avoid this.

-• Fallowing practices, therefore, vary depending on the supply of soil nutrients by the individual crops.
+• Fallowing practices, therefore, vary depending on the supply of soil nutrients by individual crops.

 • In extreme cases of light soil, with a scarce supply of soil nutrients, land is left fallow for as many as seven years after each harvest.

-• On the other hand, in fertile soils land is allowed to rest every third, fourth or even a fifth year.
+• On the other hand, in fertile soils, land is allowed to rest every third, fourth, or even fifth year.

-• Crop rotation involves growing of different crops in a definite sequence on a piece of land to preserve its fertility.
-The most common crop rotations include growing legumes in one season, which help fixation of nitrogen in the soil followed by growing such crops as cereals, cotton, etc., in the next season, which remove nitrogen from the soil.
+• Crop rotation involves growing different crops in a definite sequence on a piece of land to preserve its fertility.
+The most common crop rotations include growing legumes in one season, which help fix nitrogen in the soil, followed by growing crops such as cereals, cotton, etc., in the next season, which remove nitrogen from the soil.

 • Heavily manured crops like sugarcane or tobacco are rotated with cereals to take advantage of the manurial value in the soil leftover from the previous crop.

-• The practice of crop rotation is evolved in order to avoid fallowing of land.
+• The practice of crop rotation is evolved to avoid fallowing of land.
 However, rotation of crops is not a complete substitute for fallowing in all regions.

 Mixed Cropping

 • In mixed cropping, crops are grown mixed in such a way that soil nutrients removed by some are replaced by others, at least partly.
-Since the different crops mature in different time period, the practice of mixed cropping enables growing two crops which are sown together but harvested at different times.
+Since the different crops mature at different time periods, the practice of mixed cropping enables growing two crops that are sown together but harvested at different times.

-• The different crops grown together have varying susceptibility to variation in weather.
-Besides, the prince variability of these crops in also different in some cases, crops mixed together are so selected that their prices do not move parallel or the extent of their variation differs.
+• The different crops grown together have varying susceptibility to variations in weather.
+Besides, the price variability of these crops is also different; in some cases, crops mixed together are so selected that their prices do not move parallel, or the extent of their variation differs.

-• When crops are mixed under these conditions, the farmer is able to reduce the yield and price uncertainties.
-The proportion of crops mixed vary from region to region and also according to the practice of mixing crops.
+• When crops are mixed under these conditions, the farmer is able to reduce yield and price uncertainties.
+The proportion of crops mixed varies from region to region and also according to the practice of mixing crops.

 Double Cropping

-Double cropping involves growing of two crops in a year in sequence (as in crop rotation).
-It is mainly practiced in areas where irrigation facilities are available or where rain is heavy enough for adequate soil moisture to be retained.
+• Double cropping involves growing two crops in a year in sequence (as in crop rotation).
+It is mainly practised in areas where irrigation facilities are available or where rain is heavy enough for adequate soil moisture to be retained.

 Multiple Cropping

-A great many cropping sequences have been evolved from which the farmer can choose according to the marketability of the produced, profitability of the rotation, soil and climate conditions, and his input mobilising potential.
-It has been found that by introducing package measure the cultivation is able to resort to multiple cropping and at the same time harvest better yields.
-There is a scope for extending the multi-cropping practices to all areas where farmers have already been attuned to a higher level of technology through the HYVP.
+A great many cropping sequences have been evolved from which the farmer can choose according to the marketability of the produce, profitability of the rotation, soil and climate conditions, and his input-mobilising potential.
+It has been found that by introducing package measures, cultivation is able to resort to multiple cropping and, at the same time, harvest better yields.
+There is scope for extending multi-cropping practices to all areas where farmers have already been attuned to a higher level of technology through the HYVP.

 1. What is organic farming and how does it differ from conventional farming?